nystudio107/seomatic/README.md

     seomaticCreator.personCreatorBirthPlace
     seomaticCreator.corporationCreatorTickerSymbol
     seomaticCreator.genericCreatorImage

+Additionally, the following variables are generated for you automatically for the respective services, and are links to your website's social media account pages:

+    seomaticCreator.copyrightNotice
+    seomaticCreator.addressString
+    seomaticCreator.addressHtml

 All of the variables are from your Site Creator settings, and will be the same for every template rendered.